glenscheng/TelloDrone/README.md

 - Update drone firmware from Tello app

 # Run program
-- turn on drone
+- Turn on drone
-- connect to its Wi-Fi on your laptop with the Python script
+- Connect to its Wi-Fi on your laptop with the Python script (_TELLO-xxxxxx_)
 - `python3 FaceTracking.py`

 # Stop program